ads8046/diversio-frontend-exercise/README.md

 a server has to fulfill a failed/timed-out request and return a response body until a set time threshold is met.
 At production level, using middleware services like Amazon SQS queues can help reduce the strain on servers when too many calls are being made in a short time-span.

-8. When the `Color Widget` seemed ready, I did some informal User Acceptance Testing by asking my friend to use my application.
-After checking off the functional and non-functional requirements, I expanded the scope a little and I added a bit of my creative touch to make the widget look nice.

 Please do not hesitate to reach out to me if you need any further details, have any feedback or require any clarifications.